stm1510/langchain-app/README.md

 Replace <BASE64_ENCODED_TOKEN> in the secret with the base64-encoded value of your OpenAI API token:"""

 email me tawfiq.msani@protonmail.com if you need any help or can open issues under your branch and i will be glad to help

+This project is using one aspect of Langchain model which is LLM , next project will use Chatmodel and then the last will be Text embedding model